jorgeribeiro/personal-page-hugo-academic/content/en/author/admin/_index.md

 I am Full Stack Developer focused on web applications.
 In my career I have used several technologies to build web apps such as Java, PHP, Laravel, Bootstrap, Bulma, Javascript, Vue.js, Angular and much more.
 I use my spare time to learn new technologies and build useful things for myself and for people in general.
 I have also some interest in Mobile Development.

-Besides my life as a Developer, I also have background with Machine Learning, using Python along with Keras and TensorFlow.
+Besides my life as a Developer, I also have background with Machine Learning and Data Science, using Python along with Keras and TensorFlow.
 I have worked on a few projects and have special ability with Facial Expression Recognition (FER).